eslint/rfcs/designs/2025-define-plugin/README.md

 });
 ```

-A plugin akin to `eslint-plugin-markdown` with multiple entries in its `recommended` config could override the `name` and `rules` of the first entry, leaving `rules` for the last:
+A plugin akin to `eslint-plugin-markdown` with multiple entries in its `recommended` config could override the `name` and `rules` of the first element, leaving `rules` for the last element:

 ```js
 definePlugin({